OpenVibeCoding/swe-cli/_archived_docs/PYDANTIC_AI_REFACTOR_COMPLETE.md

 ## Summary

-Successfully refactored OpenCLI to use **Pydantic AI** as the core AI framework, replacing the custom HTTP-based AI client with a modern, type-safe, and feature-rich agent system.
+Successfully refactored SWE-CLI to use **Pydantic AI** as the core AI framework, replacing the custom HTTP-based AI client with a modern, type-safe, and feature-rich agent system.

 **All tests passing:**
 - ✅ Basic file operations (write, edit, read)